SAILResearch/mcp-tool-description-augmentation/README.md

 Key details:

+- Supply `--model` with either a registered alias (for example `openai`) or an `alias:model_name` pair such as `openai:gpt-4.1-mini`.
+The CLI reuses the provider configuration from `ModelManager`, so ensure the necessary API keys are present in the environment.
 - The script never overwrites existing schema data.
-Rows where both schema columns are already populated are left untouched.
+Rows where both schema columns are already populated are left untouched and the LLM is not queried.
+- Each run logs the full `tools/list` payload alongside the JSON returned by the LLM for easier auditing and debugging.
 - `--table` is required so the CLI can target alternate metadata tables when necessary.
 - Database connectivity falls back to the same `DB_URL`/`DATABASE_URL` environment variables supported by the other tooling.

-This helper is useful after generating new tool descriptions or when adding servers that expose schema definitions post-hoc, ensuring the metadata table stays complete.
+This helper is useful after generating new tool descriptions or when adding servers whose schemas must be inferred from textual descriptions, ensuring the metadata table stays complete.

 ### Evaluate MCP tool description quality